-A big part of performing an interview is answering behavioral interview questions.
-Traditional questions typically deal with concrete facts such as your education or previous work history- but behavioral questions inquire about abstract concepts such as your work ethic- personal attributes- or priorities on the job.
-These kinds of questions have many possible answers and require thorough forethought- which makes them much more difficult to answer strongly.
-Ultimately- it is up to you to decide exactly what the interviewer is trying to learn so you can focus your answer and incorporate the proper elements.
+A big part of most interviews is answering behavioral interview questions.
+Traditional questions typically deal with concrete facts, such as your education or previous work history, but behavioral questions inquire about abstract concepts such as your work ethic, personal attributes or priorities on the job.
+These kinds of questions have many possible answers and require thorough forethought, which makes them much more difficult to answer strongly.
+Ultimately, it is up to you to decide exactly what the interviewer is trying to learn so you can focus your answer and incorporate the proper elements.

 How to Answer the ‘Describe a Situation Where Others You Were Working With on a Project Disagreed With Your Ideas.
 What Did You Do?’
 Behavioral Interview Question